marma/homebridge-docker-luftdaten/README.md

 cd homebridge-docker-luftdaten
 ```

-Edit homebridge_volume/config.json to include the IP-address or DNS name of your sensor and sensor ID.
+Edit homebridge_volume/config.json to include the IP-address (or name I guess) of your sensor and sensor ID.
 Start the container, if all goes well you should get a QR-code to scan with your iPhone.

 ```
 docker-compose up